Nose Bumps and Humps from the Tip to the Bridge

 Milia on the Nose

 The Mayo Clinic calls tiny white bumps that sometimes appear on the noses of babies "milia" - a skin condition that cannot be prevented.
 Instead of developing a treatment plan for these types of bumps that can show up on the nose, cheeks, or chin, parents are advised to wait until the bumps go away on their own.
-Milia at times may appear in conjunction with baby acne, which usually show up as red bumps when small dead skin cell flakes get trapped in the baby's delicate skin.
+Milia at times may appear in conjunction with baby acne, which usually shows up as red bumps when small dead skin cell flakes get trapped in the baby's delicate skin.

 Acne Pimples or Something Else?

-Keratosis pilaris, according to the American Academy of Dermatology, is a skin condition that can show up as small bumps on the nose or elsewhere, and are oftentimes mistaken for pimples.
+Keratosis pilaris, according to the American Academy of Dermatology, is a skin condition that can show up as small bumps on the nose or elsewhere, and are often mistaken for pimples.
 However, they represent plugs of dead skin cells that aren't dangerous but can be treated.

 Not all bumps that appear in the nasal region on the tip, bridge, or elsewhere on the nose are the result of acne conditions.
 At times, injuries, birth defects, or genetic reasons can be the sources of nose bumps and humps.